ReferencedPaymentNonexistence

 Standard payment reference

-A standard payment reference is defined as a 32-byte sequence that can be added to a payment transaction, in the same way that a payment reference is attached to a traditional banking transaction.
+A standard payment reference is defined as a 32-byte hex string that can be added to a payment transaction, in the same way that a payment reference is attached to a traditional banking transaction.

 Bitcoin and Dogecoin